Chuck Yeager, 1st to break sound barrier, dies at 97 - Up News Info

 He was “the most righteous of all those with the right stuff,” said Maj.
 Gen. Curtis Bedke, commander of the Air Force Flight Test Center at Edwards.

-Yeager, from a small town in the hills of West Virginia, flew for more than 60 years, including piloting an X-15 to near 1,000 mph at Edwards in October 2002 at age 79.
+Yeager, from a small town in the hills of West Virginia, flew for more than 60 years, including piloting an X-15 to near 1,600 km/h at Edwards in October 2002 at age 79.

 “Living to a ripe old age is not an end in itself.
 The trick is to enjoy the years remaining,” he said in “Yeager: An Autobiography.”

 On Oct.
-14, 1947, Yeager, then a 24-year-old captain, pushed an orange, bullet-shaped Bell X-1 rocket plane past 660 mph to break the sound barrier, at the time a daunting aviation milestone.
+14, 1947, Yeager, then a -year-old captain, pushed an orange, bullet-shaped Bell X-1 rocket plane past 1,000 km/h to break the sound barrier, at the a daunting aviation milestone.

 “Sure, I was apprehensive,” he said in 1968.
 “When you’re fooling around with something you don’t know much about, there has to be apprehension.
 But you don’t let that affect your job.”